davidmelton/class.template.php/README.md

 3. **child** *optional*

    The name of the child template that contains the template placeholder tag.
-If not defined, **set()** method assumes the placeholder tag is located in the parent template.
+If not defined, the **set()** method assumes the placeholder tag is located in the parent template.

 #### Examples
 ```php